Path Cover, Hamiltonicity, and Independence Number: An FPT Perspective: Introduction

 \begin{restatable}{theorem}{thmabovgm} There is an algorithm that, given an $n$-vertex graph $G$ and an integer parameter $k \ge 1$, in time $2^{k^{\Oh(k^4)}} \cdot n^{\Oh(1)}$ outputs a cover of $V(G)$ by a family $\mathcal{P}$ of vertex-disjoint paths and, furthermore, \begin{itemize} \item either correctly reports that $\mathcal{P}$ is a minimum-size path cover, or \item outputs together with $\mathcal{P}$ an independent set of size $|\mathcal{P}|+k$ certifying that $\mathcal{P}$ contains at most $\alpha(G)-k$ paths. \end{itemize} \end{restatable}

+Loosely speaking, the theorem means that computing a path cover below Gallai--Milgram's bound, that is, a path cover of size at most \(\alpha(G)-k\), is \classFPT when parameterized by \(k\).
+However, formally, such a statement is not correct: A trivial reduction shows that deciding whether \(G\) has a path cover of size at most \(\alpha(G)-k\) is \classW{1}-hard.
+Indeed, for an \(n\)-vertex input graph \(G\), construct a graph \(G'\) by adding a clique of size \(n\) whose vertices are made universal to \(G\).
+Then \(\alpha(G') = \alpha(G)\), and \(G'\) is trivially Hamiltonian.
+Thus, for \(k' = k-1\), the graph \(G'\) can be covered by at most \(\alpha(G')-k'\) paths if and only if \(\alpha(G) \geq k\).
+Since the \textsc{Independent Set} problem is \classW{1}-complete~\cite{DowneyF99} when parameterized by the solution size, the existence of an \classFPT algorithm in \(k\) for deciding whether \(G\) has a path cover of size at most \(\alpha(G) - k\) would contradict the basic complexity assumptions of parameterized complexity theory.

+Of course, in situations where the independence number of a graph can be efficiently computed, for example when the input graph is perfect, \Cref{thm:above_GM} implies that the path cover below Gallai--Milgram is \classFPT.
+The interesting feature of \Cref{thm:above_GM} is that it circumvents the intractability of computing \(\alpha(G)\)---the algorithm does not need to know \(\alpha(G)\) at all.
+This is achieved by allowing the computation of an optimal path cover rather than concluding that \(G\) has no path cover of size at most \(\alpha(G)-k\).
+Another notable feature of the algorithm is that it \emph{always} outputs a path cover which is either optimal or of size at most \(\alpha(G)-k\).
+It is somewhat ironic that the ``formal'' intractability of the path cover below Gallai--Milgram arises only from the requirement of identifying no-instances, that is, situations where \(\alpha(G)-k\) is smaller than the size of a minimum path cover.

 \Cref{thm:above_GM} aligns with a broader trend in parameterized algorithms that seeks algorithmic analogues of classic theorems in extremal graph theory.
-Examples include algorithmic extensions of Poljak--Turzík's theorem~\cite{MnichPSS14}, Dirac's theorem~\cite{FominGSS21}, and Hajnal--Szemerédi's theorem by Gan, Han, and Hu~\cite{gan2023algorithmic}.
+Examples include algorithmic extensions of Poljak--Turzík's theorem~\cite{MnichPSS14}, Dirac's theorem~\cite{FominGSS21,DBLP:conf/wg/Jansen0N19}, and Hajnal--Szemerédi's theorem~\cite{gan2023algorithmic}.
 As with \Cref{thm:above_GM}, each of these results provides an \classFPT algorithm parameterized “above” or “beyond” a known combinatorial bound.
 A distinguishing feature of \Cref{thm:above_GM}, however, is that in previous work the relevant combinatorial bounds (e.g., the maximum vertex degree) were efficiently computable, whereas determining whether \(\alpha(G) \ge k\) is \classW1-hard with respect to \(k\)~\cite{DowneyF99} and likely does not admit an \classFPT approximation~\cite{LinRSW22,SK22}.
-Consequently, we cannot simply require \(\alpha(G)\) to be part of the input, which makes the existence of an \classFPT algorithm parameterized below \(\alpha(G)\) all the more surprising.

-As a special case of \Cref{thm:above_GM}, let \(k = \alpha(G) - 1\).
-In this scenario, the problem reduces to determining whether all vertices of \(G\) can be covered by a single path—i.e., whether \(G\) has a Hamiltonian path.
-Consequently, \Cref{thm:above_GM} implies that deciding whether \(G\) contains a Hamiltonian path is \classFPT\ when parameterized by \(\alpha(G)\).
-The construction of such an \classFPT\ algorithm for Hamiltonicity is a key component of the proof of \Cref{thm:above_GM}.
-Moreover, the techniques developed to achieve this result extend well beyond Hamiltonicity and apply to a broader class of problems.